Foolad F.C.: Youth academy

-In April 1999, Foolad formed a youth academy and today over 400 players play in Foolad's youth system.
-Players such as Iman Mobali, Arash Afshin, Bakhtiar Rahmani, and Kaveh Rezaei are products of the youth system.
-Along with Sepahan, they have one of the best youth systems in Iran.
+In April 1999, Foolad formed a youth academy.

 Kit

 The name and symbol of the club adapted from its founder and owner company, Foolad.
 Its symbol means that is related to steel production process.
 The club's logo repeatedly changed but the overall layout is preserved.
-The overall look of the upper half, the logo is now fully visible in the lower part of the nature of the sports clubs mentioned.
-The only major change that has been applied during the club's icon, name engraved on it at first and now Foolad FC is FC Foolad.
-After Foolad's league title in 2006, club added a golden star above the team logo etched into the club's shirt, but this was not accepted by the Football Federation of Iran.
+After Foolad's league title in 2006, club added a golden star above the team logo etched into the club's shirt, but this was not accepted by the Islamic Republic of Iran Football Federation.
 So there is not any star on the club's official logo.

 Foolad began playing in red, yellow and black, but then changed the yellow to white since 1999.
 The kit has been made by Nike until 2002.
 Then Merooj and Daei Sport were the club's kit manufacturers.
 Uhlsport is the current kit manufacturers, made the kits from past four years.
 The club currently doesn't have any official sponsor as the club's company name is inserted on the shirts.